bert-luo/chatbot/README.md

 In sum, the current app could use improvements in both document discovery as well as document understanding, but is able to perform well on general knowledge questions where there exists many text-rich websites on the subject, e.g. biographical facts.

+also, I acknowledge some best practices were thrown out the window for convenience sake but hopefully overall the project captured the right spirit.